Search

 Industry Applications and Suitable Scenarios

-When to Choose Sublimation Printing
+When to Choose Sublimation Printing:

 Sublimation printing is the ideal choice for projects that require vibrant, full-colour images with intricate details and gradients, such as promotional items, personalized apparel, and digital art pieces.
 This method works best on polyester-based fabrics or coated products, making it an excellent option for functional garments such as sportswear or accessories.
 Furthermore, if you have a smaller batch size or need quick turnaround times, the sublimation printing will prove to be more cost-effective compared to screen printing due to its less labour-intensive process.